 The three major laser vision correction treatments available in the U.S. are PRK (photo refractive keratectomy), in which the outer layer of the cornea is first removed before laser treatment; LASIK (laser-assisted in situ keratomileusis) and SMILE (small incision lenticule extraction).

 SMILE, the latest procedure, is the most minimally invasive of the procedures and results in a shorter recovery time, less recovery discomfort and reduced potential for dry eye.

-- How Long Does the SMILE Procedure Take?
+- How Long Does LASIK Procedure Take?

 It typically takes less than 10 minutes to perform surgery in each eye.
 Recovery time is about two days.
 Most who undergo the procedure on a Friday are back to work on Monday.
 A follow-up vision check is important, though.